Does Dairy Cause Inflammation? Here's What a Dietitian Says

 Research suggests that saturated fats promote inflammation within the body.
 In fact, inflammation is considered to be the primary method by which heart disease and other chronic diseases develop.
 We get saturated fat from foods like meat, poultry, eggs and coconut oil, but also from higher-fat dairy products such as cheese, cream and whole milk.

-Milk Allergy, Lactose Intolerance & Inflammation
+Milk Allergies vs. Lactose Intolerance

 What does this mean?
 Even when the reaction is mild, consuming milk and foods containing milk will trigger an inflammatory immune response in people with a milk allergy.
 However, inflammation isn't the cause of lactose intolerance, so avoiding dairy may minimize symptoms but does little in regard to inflammation.

-Dairy Sensitivities & Inflammation
+Dairy Sensitivities May Be Caused by Inflammation

 The reason is that existing low-grade inflammation appears to make some individuals hypersensitive or more susceptible to irritation from foods that normally wouldn't bother them.
-An elimination diet where dairy is temporarily eliminated for several weeks (along with several other foods) is considered the best way to diagnose a sensitivity.
+An elimination diet where dairy intake is temporarily eliminated for several weeks (along with several other foods) is considered the best way to diagnose a sensitivity.
 When you slowly add those foods back, you watch for signs of irritation or inflammation to see if the body appears sensitive to a particular food.

 What does this mean?
 Inflammation may cause the body to be hypersensitive to foods such as dairy, so it can be beneficial to temporarily eliminate it, with help from a dietitian or physician.
 Once the body has calmed down, slowly add it back and watch for reactions.
-You may find you have a dairy sensitivity or you may find that you can consume dairy just fine now that the body has calmed down and isn't hypersensitive.
+You may find you have a dairy sensitivity or that you can consume dairy just fine now that the body has calmed down and isn't hypersensitive.

 The Bottom Line